MihaFriskovec/celtra-assignment/README.md

 **NOTE**

-On you local machine the following ports should not be in use:
+On you local machine the following ports should not be in use since they will be useed by the service
 - 27017
 - 6379
 - 8080